KrisKasprzak/EBYTE/README.md

 <li> If transmitter and receiver are different MCU (Arduino <-> Teensy), sending data structures pay pack differently, regardless of structure data types.
 This is due to how an 8-bit processor and 32-bit processor handle the packing process.
 Option 1) is to use EasTransfer lib.
 I use this lib and it works well.
 Option 2) try the __attribute__((packed)) variable attribute.
 Option 3) and don't laugh, but if sending a float considering multiplying a float to 100 (and recasting to an int), then divide that value by 100 on the receiving end (recasting to a float)</li>

 <li> If you seem to get corrupt data from .PrintParameters, try addinng #include "avr/io.h" to your .INO program</li>
+<li> If you are powering  your EBYTE modules from a separate power source, make sure all grounds are connected</li>

 </ul>